When Urgency is Actually Necessary: Making Change at a Human Pace

 Bayo Akomolafe, The Emergence Network

 Therein lies the struggle.
 The work of making a better, more just world IS urgent.
 People are paying with their lives every day because of the way our society is constructed.
 Take health as an example.
-Healthcare is a for-profit industry and the profit motive drives who gets treated, what kinds of treatments are approved or even exist, and what unhealthy conditions are allowed to persist.
-Access to healthcare is granted mostly as a privilege for people with certain kinds of jobs, rather than to all people as a human right.
+Healthcare is a for-profit industry, and the profit motive drives who gets treated, what kinds of treatments are approved or even exist, and what unhealthy conditions are allowed to persist.
+Access to healthcare is granted mostly as a privilege to people with certain jobs, rather than to all people as a human right.
 People are dying every day because of this.
 Getting care to people who need it most – people who are unhoused, and/or unemployed, disabled, elderly, or otherwise unable to participate in the paid labor force – is urgent.
-At the same time, we have to devote attention to the necessary, long-term work of building political will and shifting the political system in the direction of making health care a human right.
+At the same time, we have to devote attention to the necessary, long-term work of building political will and shifting the political system in the direction of making healthcare a human right.
 Otherwise, we’ll be forever doing the urgent work of helping people on the margins to survive.
 As our friends in public health remind us, we have to “get upstream” to stop the “flow” of people who need urgent support that the system doesn’t provide.

 Generations of warriors for justice have taught us that the struggle for justice is costly and urgent.
 In my earliest days of political formation, my mentors argued (sometimes explicitly and sometimes by example) that I didn’t deserve a good night’s sleep or many creature comforts because people were suffering and dying every day due to racism and poverty.
 This led me to an unhealthy kind of self-denial and overwork.
 While my group members saw me as productive and committed, in the eyes of some folks who I was both critiquing and attempting to recruit, I appeared unbearably self-righteous and absolutely no fun to be around.